HTML Tables

 An HTML table based at Bootstrap framework

 Until now, I just created a simple demo table along with tables that used custom CSS properties.
-If you look at these tables at the smaller screen, you may have the problems viewing it or scroll bars appear in your Smartphone.
+If you look at these tables on the smaller screen, you may have problems viewing it or scroll bars appear in your Smartphone.

-No matter where a user accessing your site, it should leave good user experience.
-One of the ways to deal with this issue is using Bootstrap framework.
+No matter where a user accessing your site, it should leave a good user experience.
+One of the ways to deal with this issue is using the Bootstrap framework.

-See an example below of creating a table which is Bootstrap based.
+See an example below of creating a table that is Bootstrap based.
 I will explain how it is created after that:

 HTML table Bootstrap